JeelDobariya38/password-manager/docs/installing.md

 ## Guide to find a best release

-To find a best release you should have knowledge of password-manager versioning system and type of release we release.
+To find a best release you should have knowledge of password-manager versioning system and type of releases we release.

 ### release types

-On our github release page you will find majorly `5 (3+2)` type of release. where each type of release label tell you something about release.
+On our github release page you will find majorly `5 (3+2)` type of release.
+Where each type of release label tell you something about release.
-Each release on github may have a label but, some even lack them completly.
+Each release on github may have a label but, some even lack them completely.
 These label tends to tell more about release, so they are IMPORTANT to consider.

 Three type that are there in app itself, you find them in release title on github:
 (this tags/labels can;t change after initial release of that version is done).

    - Alpha: special design for development purpose, not intented to use by end users, they comes with bugs and venurablitity.
    - Beta: release that can be used by mass audience, can contain minior bugs.
    - Stable: are likey to be more stable then others release type, contain nearly zero bugs as they are well tested.

 Two type are specific to github release. they are label on release itself:
 (this tags can label can change with time as they are dynamic and are not tied to app itself. meaning they are no hard coded anywhere)

    - Pre Release: this release are not so good to install or to stick with. they are generally like `marked as deperacted` or more like `yanked release`
    - Latest: this release label make a release as the best up to date release to install.

 > [!NOTE]
 > this label or flag changes with time. mean a app after it release can marked later as pre-release as there are lots of bug found or as latest release as it all good after test in production enviroment.